danau-domotics/house-G/README.md

 Domotics project that is older than Danau Domotics itself.

-Most documentation in project is written in Dutch, since the house where this domotics project is done is located in the Netherlands.
+Most documentation in this project is written in Dutch, since the house where this domotics project is done is located in the Netherlands.

 ## Nederlandse Introductie